LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 Integrated Development Environment explained

-IDEs offer a unified graphical user interface with tightly integrated components.
+An integrated development environment offers a unified graphical user interface (GUI) with tightly integrated components.
 Developers can compile, build, deploy, and run programs; and manage dependencies, plugins, and project files within a single window.
-Features like auto-code completion, unit testing, and code suggestions speed up development tasks by handling syntax and build issues, allowing developers to focus on core business logic.
+Features like auto-code completion, unit testing, and code suggestions speed up development tasks and enhance programmer productivity by handling syntax and build issues, allowing developers to focus on core business logic.

 Most of the high-level programming languages have an IDE.
 For instance, Eclipse is a multi-language IDE that supports Java, JavaScript, HTML, and many more languages using plugins.